Leif Erikson: Leif Erikson Day

 In 1929, the Wisconsin Legislature passed a bill to make 9 October "Leif Erikson Day" in the state, and in the years following, several other states adopted laws to observe the day.
 In 1935, legislation was introduced to the United States Congress requesting federal observance of the day.
-Before the legislation was passed, it was amended so that the observance would only occur in 1935 (which it was, following a proclamation that year by President President Franklin D. Roosevelt).
+Before the legislation was passed, it was amended so that the observance would only occur in 1935 (which it was, following a proclamation that year by President Franklin D. Roosevelt).
 In the subsequent decades, a number of unsuccessful attempts were made to pass legislation requesting Leif Erikson Day be proclaimed annually by the president.
 Proponents eventually succeeded, when, in 1964, the Congress authorized and requested the president to proclaim 9 October of each year as "Leif Erikson Day".
 In the years since, each president has issued an annual proclamation calling for observance of the day.

 The Sagas do not give the exact date of Leif's landfall in America, but state only that it was in the fall of the year.
 At the suggestion of Christian A. Hoen of Edgerton, Wisconsin, 9 October was settled upon for Leif Erikson Day, as that already was a historic date for Norwegians in America, the ship Restaurationen having arrived in New York Harbor on 9 October 1825 from Stavanger with the first organized party of Norwegian immigrants.